 Prof. Adali chaired the IEEE Signal Processing Society (SPS) MLSP Technical Committee (2003–2005, 2011–2013), served on the SPS Conference Board (1998–2006), IEEE SPS Signal Processing Theory and Methods (2010-2015) Technical Committee, and the IEEE SPS Bio Imaging and Signal Processing Technical Committee (2004–2007).
 She was an Associate Editor for IEEE Transactions on Signal Processing (2003–2006), IEEE Transactions on Biomedical Engineering (2007–2013), IEEE Journal of Selected Areas in Signal Processing (2010-2013), and Elsevier Signal Processing Journal (2007–2010).
 She is currently serving on the Editorial Boards of the Proceedings of the IEEE and Journal of Signal Processing Systems for Signal, Image, and Video Technology.

-Prof. Adali is a Fellow of the IEEE and the AIMBE, a Fulbright Scholar, recipient of 2013 University System of Maryland Regents' Award for Research, and an NSF CAREER Award.
-She has received a number of Best Paper Awards including a 2010 IEEE Signal Processing Society Best Paper Award.
-She was an IEEE Signal Processing Society Distinguished Lecturer for 2012 and 2013.
+Prof. Adali is a Fellow of the IEEE and the AIMBE, a Fulbright Scholar, and an IEEE Signal Processing Society Distinguished Lecturer.
+She is the recipient of a 2013 University System of Maryland Regents' Award for Research, an NSF CAREER Award, and a number of paper awards including the 2010 IEEE Signal Processing Society Best Paper Award.
 Her current research interests are in the areas of statistical signal processing, machine learning for signal processing, and applications in medical image analysis and fusion.